-The newly established Equine Welfare Trust Fund will also be a nonreverting fund in the state treasury, funded through appropriations and other contributions.
-The bill mandates that starting in fiscal year 2027, a distribution of four percent of the average year-end market values of the Equine Welfare Trust Fund will be made to the Equine Shelter Rescue Fund.
-This structure aims to enhance the welfare of equines in New Mexico by ensuring a steady flow of resources to support rescue and retirement facilities.
+The newly created Equine Welfare Trust Fund will also be a nonreverting fund in the state treasury, consisting of appropriations and other contributions.
+It will generate income through investments managed by the state investment officer.
+Starting in fiscal year 2027, the bill requires that a distribution of four percent of the average year-end market values of the Equine Welfare Trust Fund be made to the Equine Shelter Rescue Fund.
+This structure aims to enhance the support and welfare of equines in New Mexico by ensuring a steady flow of resources to facilities dedicated to their care and rehabilitation.

 Statutes affected: introduced version: 77-2-32